tamediadigital/tx_hackdays/hacks/GoodbyeCardApp.md

 Benefit
 -------
 A streamlined process to generate nice-looking GoodBye-Cards.
 Why only write GoodBye-Cards?
 Lets also write Welcome-Cards, or GoToHoliday-Cards.
-Any reason is good enough to smooth your workplace with sweet talk.
+Any reason is good enough to smooth your workplace with sweet hand-written talk.

-We need ...
+We need
 ----------
 Developers, developers, developers ... in particular somebody who could do the front-end part, maybe even as a real app and not just a web-dummy.
 Also people interested in image-processing.

 Participants
 ------------
 Tim Nonner
-...
+You!